Tsunderarislime/hello-my-name-is-nino/README.md

 - For *volumes*, the combo bonus is **[0, 0, 1, 2, 3, 4]**
 - For *chapters*, the combo bonus is **[0, 0, 2, 5, 7, 10]**

+There is also a *history* button that pulls up a modal with all of the past panels that were seen.
+Click on a panel in the bottom section to enlarge it.

 This should just run in the browser as long as JavaScript is enabled.
-May look weird on smaller browser windows.
+Game will look weird on smaller browser windows and on mobile.

 # [Play the game](https://tsunderarislime.github.io/hello-my-name-is-nino/main.html)
 ## Right now there are **199 images** spanning the first 3 volumes of the series, or the first 23 chapters.